maybe/REFrostedViewController/README.md

 }
 ```

+### Live Blur

+By default, live blurring is enabled under iOS 7.
+The live blurring is performed by using a `UIToolbar` as a background view, that means when you change its tint color, it becomes desaturated.
+That's the way it works on iOS 7. iPhone 4 doesn't support live blur and falls back to a transparent view.
+This also applies to when a user device has high contrast accessibility setting set to on.
+To disable live blurring, set `liveBlur` property to `NO`.

 ## Storyboards Example

 1. Create a subclass of `REFrostedViewController`.
 In this example we call it `DEMORootViewController`.
 2. In the Storyboard designate the root view's owner as `DEMORootViewController`.
 3. Make sure to `#import "REFrostedViewController.h"` in `DEMORootViewController.h`.
-4. Add more view controllers to your Storyboard, and give them identifiers "menuViewController" and "contentViewController".
+4. Add more view controllers to your Storyboard, and give them identifiers "menuController" and "contentController".
 Note that in the new XCode the identifier is called "Storyboard ID" and can be found in the Identity inspector.
 5. Add a method `awakeFromNib` to `DEMORootViewController.m` with the following code:

 ```objective-c